 Being in La Chapelle feels like getting out of Paris, and you’ll be very glad to have done so once you get to know the city well and are looking for unusual jaunts.
 Make sure to save time for chai tea, samosas, and window-shopping for saris.

 Orientation and Transport

-Getting There: The neighborhood is best served by metro stop La Chapelle on line 2 or Gare du Nord (lines 4, 5 and RER B, D).
+- Getting there: The neighborhood is best served by the metro stop La Chapelle on line 2 or Gare du Nord (lines 4, 5 and RER B, D).
 From the stop, the Rue du Faubourg St Denis offers a panoply of shops and restaurants; explore the other streets around this main artery to dig a bit further.

 Now, over 100,000 Sri Lankan Tamils live in France, with the majority residing in Paris.